 S&P uses the following qualifiers that limit the scope of a rating.
 The structure of the transaction can require the use of a qualifier such as a 'p' qualifier, which indicates the rating addresses the principal portion of the obligation only.
-A qualifier appears as a suffix and is part of the p: This suffix is used for issues in which the credit factors, the terms, or both, that determine the likelihood of receipt of payment of principal are different from the credit factors, terms or both that determine the likelihood of receipt of interest on the obligation.
-The 'p' suffix indicates that the rating addresses the principal portion of the obligation only and that the interest is not rated.
+A qualifier appears as a suffix and is part of the rating.